OfitserovDS/Space_Invaders/README.md

 ## Start

-just download this repo and
+Just download this repo and build .exe using build tasks.
+Then enjoy the game!

 ## How to play